This post may contain affiliate links. Please read myย disclosure policy.

 The Best Hummus Recipe

-• Lemon Juice: Fresh always!
-While sometimes you can get away with store-bought lemon juice, in a homemade hummus you really want fresh.
-Plus, this adds a bright, tangy flavor, and cuts the raw garlic flavor.
+• Fresh Lemon Juice: Fresh always!
+While sometimes you can get away with store-bought lemon juice, in a homemade hummus, you really want fresh.
+Plus, this adds a bright, tangy flavor and cuts the raw garlic.

-• Garlic: use fresh garlic for the best flavor!
-But see my note on garlic below!
+• Garlic: Use fresh garlic for the best flavor!
+But see my note on garlic below (it’s easy to overdo it)!

-• Cold Water: added as needed to thin the hummus for the perfect texture.
+• Cold Water: A liquid added as needed to thin the hummus for the perfectly desirable smooth texture.

 • Garnishes: I like to top mine off with an extra drizzle of good olive oil and a sprinkle of paprika for a pop, but see more ideas below.

-This easy hummus recipe could not be simpler!
+This easy hummus recipe could not be more straightforward!

 Tips

-• Boil Canned Chickpeas.
+Boil Canned Chickpeas.
 If using canned chickpeas, give them a fast 20-minute boil in a pot of water!
-This will help soften them some more and get that super creamy texture more consistent with that of hummus made with dried beans.
+This will help soften them further and make the texture more consistent with that of hummus made with dried beans.
+You can ditch this step, I usually do, haha.

 Canned vs Dry Beans